 The goal is to provide enough available information that the resources can serve as a tool to make educated assumptions about how plants may respond in various climates.
 Growing, selling and distributing plants comes with a responsibility to ensure, to the best of one’s ability, that the distribution is voluntarily done in a manner to protect the regional environment they are destined for.

 Plant growth is dictated by climate, nutrients available and growing conditions.
 Care should always be taken to choose plants appropriate to a location.
 Know the law and never release plants into natural waterbodies unless they are indigenous and free from 'hitch-hiking' weeds.

 Regulations regarding Invasive species differ world-wide.
 Please click on the country that you are interested in obtaining information on.
 See also our news section at the start of the listing.
-This page is a work-in-progress, so if your country is not listed here and you can provide us with information, please contact [email protected].
+This page is a work-in-progress, so if your country is not listed here and you can provide us with information, please contact email@example.com.
 We welcome your contribution.

 There is also a Global Invasive Species Database with search function ability for different countries – just enter the county without a species name.
 Note that the species listed are those considered invasive by the database and do not necessarily coincide with those legislated against.